mohdarbabkhan03/Insider-Threat-Detection-With-SIEM/README.md

   - Wazuh Server
   - Ubuntu Victim Machine
   - Kali Linux Attacker Machine
-- VMs available to download from the [OneDrive Link](https://demontfortuniversity-my.sharepoint.com/:f:/g/personal/p2770825_my365_dmu_ac_uk/EnriMTRj0xVKmDrseTGggsIBmfGkm3_rPf62gnw6kMfBbw?e=kq68qG) 🚀
+- VMs available to download from the [OneDrive Link](https://demontfortuniversity-my.sharepoint.com/:f:/g/personal/p2770825_my365_dmu_ac_uk/EnriMTRj0xVKmDrseTGggsIBmfGkm3_rPf62gnw6kMfBbw?e=kq68qG) 🚀 (Only accessible through a DMU email account)

 ## 2. Import Virtual Machines
 - Open VMware Workstation or VirtualBox.
-- If in VMware click the 'Open a Virtual Machine' button, select the OVF file to import, and set the 'Storage path for the new virtual machine' as the same file the respective OVF is present within (eg: Downloads/Virtual Machines/Kali)
+- If in VMware click the `Open a Virtual Machine` button, select the OVF file to import, and set the `Storage path for the new virtual machine` as the same file the respective OVF is present within (eg: Downloads/Virtual Machines/Kali)
 - Place all VMs under the same NAT/private network.

 ## 3. Configure Networking
 - Ensure all machines are connected to the same NAT or private network.
 - Verify connectivity by using ICMP pings between Ubuntu, Kali, and the Wazuh Server.
-- Confirm that Ubuntu and Kali machines can reach the Wazuh Server using their assigned IP addresses.

 ## 4. Minimal Configuration Required
 All necessary tools (Wazuh agent, Suricata, Auditd) and integrations (VirusTotal API, Slack) are already pre-installed and configured.